Overview

 Join Amundsen Davis's International Trade Service Group Partner Ngosong Fonkem for a webcast to explore the potential economic landscape that may be shaped by the new administration and what manufacturers can do immediately to stay ahead of potential disruptions to their businesses.

-An interview with Ngosong Fonkem was featured in the State Bar of Wisconsin's weekly publication, Inside Track Weekly.
+- Ngosong Fonkem Quoted By State Bar of Wisconsin's Inside Track Weekly